Netcracker/KubeMarine/documentation/Troubleshooting.md

 A snapshot can be created at a control-plane node this way:

 ```
-# etcdctl3 snapshot save /var/lib/etcd/snapshot.db
+# etcdctl snapshot save /var/lib/etcd/snapshot.db

 ```

-*Note*: etcdctl is a script which starts a container with etcd image, so path to the snapshot file should be `/var/lib/etcd`.
+**Note**: etcdctl is a script which starts a container with etcd image, so path to the snapshot file should be `/var/lib/etcd`.

 To restore etcd database from a snapshot created as it is described above, the following steps should be applied: